pepopowitz/tdd-workshop/module-2/README.md

 This module will show you what TDD looks like in practice.
 The instructor will lead the group through a demonstration of TDD.
 Follow along!

-## Why is this module here, then?

-If you don't want to follow along with the group, feel free to build out FizzBuzz on your own, using TDD.

 ## Rules

 ### How to play